veeral-patel/how-to-secure-anything/README.md

 - What security requirements does the DOD have for in its JEDI Cloud?
 - How do chip fabs and bio facilities prevent contamination?
 - Are there any things we can apply from safety engineering to security engineering?
+- Do unhackable systems exist?
+How would you build one?

 ## In the future